danhillreports/haystax/README.md

 ## DISCLAIMER

+*Update 6/6/13*

+After several weeks hacking with and [blogging about](http://knightlab.northwestern.edu/2013/06/14/web-scrapers-for-journalists-haystax-and-other-graphical-interface-systems/) Haystax, it's time for a new approach.
+Following the Unix philosophy, this repo of Haystax will focus on what it does best, selecting XPaths through a visual interface.

+As part of our julython push, we will experiment using Haytax-defined XPaths in other scrapers that we will develop in other repos.

+Our goal remains to provide a GUI scraper for non-programmers.

 The rest of this README is about the Hackasaurus X-Ray Goggles.
 That, obviously, should change.

 ## That old stuff